+COUN 102A

-0.5 Unit COUN 102A Time Management & Goal Setting
+Time Management & Goal Setting

 Course Advisory: SCC minimum English and Math standards.
 This course introduces goal setting and time management techniques such as analyzing time usage, prioritizing and developing a schedule to assist students to achieve their educational and career goals.
 Other COUN 102 courses may be taken concurrently.
-Note: Not open for credit to students who have completed COUN 007 with a minimum grade of C.
+NOTE: Not open for credit to students who have completed COUN 007 with a minimum grade of C. Four hours lecture (2.0 week course).

-COUN 102B 0.5 Unit
+COUN 102B

-Test Taking, Test Anxiety & Memory Course Advisory: SCC minimum English and Math standards.
+Test Taking, Test Anxiety, and Memory

+Course Advisory: SCC minimum English and Math standards.
 This course introduces test taking, test anxiety and memory concepts and techniques to assist students to achieve their educational and career goals.
 Other COUN 102 courses may be taken concurrently.
-NOTE: Not open for credit to students who have completed COUN 7 with a grade of C or better.
-Four hours lecture (2 week course).
+NOTE: Not open for credit to students who have completed COUN 007 with a minimum grade of C. Four hours lecture (2-week course).

+COUN 102C

-COUN 102C Study Systems
+Study Systems

 Course Advisory: SCC minimum English and Math standards.
 This course introduces note-taking, reading and study environment concepts/strategies and identifies attitudes and learning styles to assist students to achieve their educational and career goals.
 Other COUN 102 courses may be taken concurrently.
-NOTE: Not open for credit to students who have completed COUN 007 with a grade of C or better.
-Four hours lecture (2 week course).
+NOTE: Not open for credit to students who have completed COUN 007 with a minimum grade of C. Four hours lecture (2-week course).